jkresner/airpair.com-v0/README.md

 - Add github projects to tags
 - Remove experts with un-associated userIds (haven't logged in)
 - Think about request event array
+- [M] Expert google sign in redirect is json response when multiple accounts...

 -------------------------------------------------------------------------------
 List to airpair